Getting Started with Chalk

 configure it to wrap workloads to report on them in production.

-Any configuration should be done up-front by whoever needs the data from chalk.
-While chalk is designed to be deeply customisable, we also worked hard to make out-of-the-box configurations useful, and to make it very easy to configure common usecases.
+Any configuration should be done up-front by whoever needs the data from Chalk.
+While Chalk is designed to be deeply customizable, we also worked hard to make out-of-the-box configurations useful and to make it very easy to configure common use cases.

 Chalk Binary